 0 and 1; if you had to, life would be unimaginably

 tedious.
 Instead, computing generalizes arithmetic and algebra so that

 when you program, you can code—

 Classes of data and their functions come with equational laws that explain their meaning, just like the laws for numbers and their functions.
 While these equational laws are as simple as “(+ 1 1) evaluates to 2” and “(not #true) equals #false,” you can use them to predict the behavior of entire programs.
-When you run a program, you really just apply one of its many functions, an act that you can explain with the beta rule first mentioned in Intermezzo: BSL.
-Once the variables are replaced with values, the laws of data take over until you either have just a value or another function application.
+When you run a program, you actually just apply one of its many functions, an act that you can explain with the beta rule first mentioned in Intermezzo 1: Beginning Student Language.
+Once the variables are replaced with values, the laws of data take over until you have either only a value or another function application.
 But yes, that’s all there is to computing.